jaar23/tui_widget/README.md

   - chart have some limitation, it do not aggregate the data when display.

+Widgets will be auto resize when windows size changed, however, resizing widgets would not works perfectly on all the widgets. recommended to be tested the resize effect before use.

+For blocking mode, it required one user action to trigger the refresh, due to `onControl` block

+For non-blocking mode, widget will be auto resize when windows changed.

 ### Event Handling

 Event is now more extensible, there are default "enter" event setup for the widgets.
 You can: